luskaner/aoe2DELanServer/SECURITY.md

 ## Supported Versions

-Only the latest estable version is supported.
+Only the latest stable version is supported.

 ## Reporting a Vulnerability